Which of the following functional groups is present in an alcohol... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: Hydroxyl group, Amino group, Carbonyl group, and Carboxyl group.
+Identify the functional groups listed in the problem: amino group (-NH2), hydroxyl group (-OH), carbonyl group (C=O), and carboxyl group (-COOH).

+Understand that the hydroxyl group (-OH) is the characteristic functional group of alcohols, which distinguishes them from other types of organic compounds.

-Conclude that the hydroxyl group is the functional group present in alcohols, as it matches the definition and structure associated with alcohols.
+Compare the functional groups provided in the problem with the definition of an alcohol.
+The hydroxyl group (-OH) matches the functional group present in alcohols.

+Conclude that the functional group present in an alcohol molecule is the hydroxyl group (-OH).

 Watch next